 WHAT FRUSEMIDE SANDOZ IS USED FOR

-This medicine is used to reduce oedema (swelling) by removing the excess fluid from the swollen areas.
+This medicine is used to reduce oedema (swelling) by removing the excess fluid from the swollen - of the ankles, feet, legs or even the brain or lungs.
 It is also used to treat hypertension (high blood pressure) either alone or in combination with other drugs.